Reviewing SBI (SBHGF) & Its Peers

 |2.32

-As a group, “Nondepository credit institutions” companies have a potential upside of 17.39%.
-Given SBI’s peers higher possible upside, analysts plainly believe SBI has less favorable growth aspects than its peers.
+As a group, “Nondepository credit institutions” companies have a potential upside of 21.30%.
+Given SBI’s rivals higher possible upside, analysts clearly believe SBI has less favorable growth aspects than its rivals.

-This table compares SBI and its peers’ net margins, return on equity and return on assets.
+This table compares SBI and its rivals revenue, earnings per share (EPS) and valuation.

 |SBI